-Although humans employ tools much more than any other animal does, tool use also turns up among several nonhuman species, including birds, beavers, sea otters, and especially apes (see Campbell 2011).
-Humans are not the only animals that make tools with a specific purpose in mind.
-Chimpanzees living in the Taï forest of Ivory Coast make and use stone tools to break open hard, golf-ball-sized nuts (Mercader et al. 2002; Wilford 2007b).
-Nut cracking is a learned skill, with mothers showing their young how to do it.
-In 1960, Jane Goodall began observing wild chimps-including their tool use and hunting behavior-at Gombe Stream National Park in Tanzania, East Africa (see Goodall 2010).
+In 1960, Jane Goodall began observing wild chimps-including their tool use and hunting behavior-at Gombe Stream National Park in Tanzania, East Africa (see Goodall, 2010).
 The most studied form of ape tool making involves "termiting," in which chimps make tools to probe termite hills.
 They choose twigs, which they modify by removing leaves and peeling off bark to expose the sticky surface beneath.
 They carry the twigs to termite hills, dig holes with their fingers, and insert the twigs.
 Finally, they pull out the twigs and dine on termites that were attracted to the sticky surface.
 Given what is known about ape tool use and manufacture, it is unsurprising that early hominins shared this ability; currently, the earliest evidence for hominin stone tool making dates back 3 million years.
 Bipedalism (moving around upright on two legs) would have allowed early hominins to carry and wield tools and weapons against predators and competitors in an open grassland habitat.

 The apes have other abilities on which culture depends.
 Wild chimpanzees and orangutans aim and throw objects.
 Gorillas build nests, and they throw branches, grass, vines, and other objects.
-Hominins have elaborated the capacity to aim and throw, without which we never would have developed projectile technology and weaponry-or baseball.
+Hominins have elaborated the capacity to aim and throw, without which we never would have developed projectile technology, weaponry, baseball, or the forward pass.

 As with tool making, anthropologists once considered hunting to be a distinctive human activity not shared with the apes.
 Again, however, primate research shows that other primates, especially chimpanzees, are habitual hunters.
 For example, in Uganda's Kibale National Park, chimps form large hunting parties, including an average of 26 individuals (almost always adult and adolescent males).
 Most hunts (78 percent) result in at least one prey item being caught-a much higher success rate than that among lions (26 percent), hyenas (34 percent), or cheetahs (30 percent).
-Chimps' favored prey there is the red colobus monkey (Mitani and Watts 1999).
+Chimps' favored prey there is the red colobus monkey (Mitani and Watts, 1999).

-It is likely that human ancestors were doing some hunting by at least 3 million years ago, based on the existence of early stone tools designed to cut meat.
+It is likely that human ancestors were doing some hunting by at least 3 million years ago, based on the existence of early stone tools apparently designed to cut meat.
 Given our current understanding of chimp tool making and hunting, we can infer that hominids may have been hunting much earlier than the first archaeological evidence attests.
 Because chimps typically devour the monkeys they kill, leaving few remains, we may never find archaeological evidence for the first hominid or hominin hunt, especially if it proceeded without stone tools.